OddOneOut/bwp-google-xml-sitemaps/readme.txt

 5. Google News Sitemap

 == Changelog ==

+= 1.3.0 =
+* **New features**
+    * Added a new setting to control which post types can be used to ping search engines
+    * Added a ping limit setting
+    * Added a "Save changes and Flush cache" button

+* **Enhancements**
+    * Plugin's admin areas have been re-organized to be easier to use.
+    * Updated all sitemap modules with easier to use APIs.
+    * Last modified dates are now more properly handled.
+    * Error log has been refined to be more friendly and useful.
+    * Post types that do not have any post should not be listed in `sitemapindex.xml` by default.
+    * Posts that are password-protected should not be listed in sitemap files.
+    * Be more selective when pinging search engines, this is to avoid double pinging when using plugin like Snitch.
+    * Replaced the "Clean PHP errors" function with a "Debug extra" mode that can be used to easily debug "Content Encoding error" and similar errors, more info about "Debug extra" [here](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#sitemap_log_debug).
+    * When debug or debug extra is on, `no-cache` headers are sent to ensure a proper debugging environment.
+    * Caching is now disabled by default to avoid confusion when setting up the sitemapindex.
+    * Cache directory can now be edited via:
+        * Plugin's admin area: *BWP Sitemaps >> XML Sitemaps >> Caching*
+        * PHP Constant: e.g. `define('BWP_GXS_CACHE_DIR', 'path/to/cache/directory');`
+        * Filters: use `bwp_gxs_cache_dir`
+    * Added `bwp_gxs_excluded_posts` filter hook to let users exclude posts using an array of IDs instead of an SQL string.
+This is meant to replace `bwp_gxs_post_where` filter hook when using to exclude certain posts.
+More info [here](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#exclude_items).
+    * Added `bwp_gxs_excluded_terms` filter hook as a taxonomy-equivalent to `bwp_gxs_excluded_posts`, this works the same as (and deprecates) `bwp_gxs_term_exclude`.
+    * Added `bwp_gxs_sitemap_lastmod` filter hook to let users modify last modified dates of sitemaps inside a sitemapindex programmatically when needed.
+    * Ping settings can now be set per blog instead of site-wise.
+    * Added a Spanish translation - Thanks to Ruben!
+    * Added more News languages:
+        * Hebrew (he)
+        * Traditional Chinese (zh-tw)
+        * Arabic (ar)
+        * Hindi (hi)
+        * Japanese (ja)
+    * Other enhancements.

+* **Bugfixes**:
+    * Fixed an issue that might cause an extraneous split part to appear.
+    * Fixed an issue that might cause "Invalid last modified date" error
+    * Fixed an issue that might cause the sitemapindex to use the regular XSLT stylesheet
+    * Sitemapindex should now respect excluded posts when splitting post-based sitemaps
+    * Other bugfixes.

+**Important Update Note**:
+    * if you're using custom modules make sure that you re-read the [documentation](http://betterwp.net/wordpress-plugins/google-xml-sitemaps/#module_api) for updated info about the module API.
+    * When the sitemapindex is generated for the first time, you won't see any <em>Last modified date</em> for any child sitemaps because none of them have been generated yet.
+This is expected and adhered to the <a href="http://www.sitemaps.org/protocol.html#sitemapIndexTagDefinitions">official sitemap protocol</a>.

+**Next major version (1.4.0) will have Image and Video sitemap support, so make sure you [stay alerted](http://feeds.feedburner.com/BetterWPnet)!**

 = 1.2.3 =
 * Temporary fix for unexpected character that appears on every page.